miguelraz/miguelraz.github.io/blog/welcometothejuliacommunity.md

 - **Workshops**: Start 1 week before JuliaCon (week of the 21st of July).
 These are longer talks (~few hours) on a specific topic like Differential Equations, DataFrames, GPU examples - all the fun stuff..
 The point is to work through examples as a group and be able to ask the presenters questions during the talk.
 - **Talk/Lightning talk**: The meat and potatoes of the conference.
 All year round, people build cool stuff with Julia and share those experiences here.
 Lightning talks are shorter (~5-10 mins) and talks are longer.
 You _do not_ have to be an uber wizard to present a talk - as long as it's interesting, people will likely want to hear about it!
 - **Experience**: a new addition to JuliaCon.
 We want to cast a wide net and hear about any experience that you had while learning or using Julia, especially if you're getting started.
 - **Poster**: Some talks make more sense presented as a poster (in the style of an academic poster).
 There is a dedicated time slot for these and people also come and ask questions about them.
 Great for sharpening your technical chops for rigorous presentations.
+**TODO**: Gather town!
 - **Birds of a Feather**: known as BoFs.
 - **Keynotes**: